adaptto/2014-sling-rookie-session/README.md

 adaptTo() 2014 - Sling Rookie Session
 =====================================

-This is the companion source code for the Sling Rookie Session held at adaptTo() 2014 in Berlin. http://adapt.to/2014/en/schedule/rookie-session---aem-certification.html
+This is the companion source code for the Sling Rookie Session held at adaptTo() 2014 in Berlin.<br/>
+http://adapt.to/2014/en/schedule/rookie-session---aem-certification.html